 Once the glue has dried you can start filling the planters.

 We choose to use succulents in ours.The spikey job in the picture above is a Gasteria Flow, I think.
 They’re often confused with Aloes, but they require less light and make ideal house plants.
 They get their name from the sac-like shape of their flowers, which are supposed to resemble a stomach, hence the name gasteria, 😀 Ours have never flowered so I’m not 100% sure.
 Pot the offsets in a small pot, using the same soil as the mother plant and put it a warm, bright spot.
+Add a little bit of perlite to the mix to help aerate the soil and help retain water.
+It also makes the soil much lighter.

 The little trailing plant is a Crassula pellucida.
 One of my all time fav indigenous succulents.
 She’s super easy to grow.
 Just cut one of her trails off and stick it in the ground.
 Each little leaf produces roots and a new plant will form in no time.